aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-masters/_index.md

 - Stencil file stream and master name.
 - Add master to diagram from source diagram
 #### **Add Master Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-with-Masters-AddMasterFromStencil-AddMasterFromStencil.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-with-Masters-AddMasterFromStencil-AddMasterFromStencil.cs" >}}
 ## **Create Master from Scratch**
 Aspose.Diagram API allows to create a [Master](http://www.aspose.com/api/net/diagram/aspose.diagram/master) from scratch without any stencil, drawing or template.
 Developers can customize the creation of Master.
 The AddMaster method, exposed by the Diagram class, allows to add a master.
 ### **Create Master Programming Sample**
-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Load-Save-Convert-CreateMasterFromScratch-CreateMasterFromScratch.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Load-Save-Convert-CreateMasterFromScratch-CreateMasterFromScratch.cs" >}}
 ## **Get a Master from the Visio File**
 Sometimes, developers need to get the details of a Visio drawing's master.
 The Aspose.Diagram API supports this feature.